redyf/Neve/README.md

 2- Clone the fork.

-3- Make the changes you want, such as enabling/disabling plugins, changing colorschemes, changing neovim options, etc.
+3- Make the changes you want, such as enabling/disabling plugins, changing colorschemes, neovim options, etc.

 4- Add the fork to your flake.nix file, the original is `Neve.url = “github:redyf/Neve”`.
 If a user called foo forks the repo and renames it to bar, it would be `bar.url = “github:foo/bar”`.